Salahesh

 Sahlesh was a folk hero of the Dusadh caste in Nepal and India.
 He is believed to have been the ruler of the Mahisautha in what became Nepal.
 In some parts of North India.
 Sahlesh is respected by communities apart from the Dusadhs.
 In local culture, he is portrayed as a symbol of prowess, valour and benevolence.
 Dauna Malin is believed to be a beloved of Sahlesh, while his four assistants namely Chauharmal, Moti Ram and Karikant are also worshipped.
 Chauharmal is worshipped by Dusadhs of Bihar and is considered to be the military commander of King Sahlesh.
 Moti Ram and Karikant are considered as his brother and nephew, respectively.
 Biratnagar, which is considered to be the land of Sahlesh, houses one of the finest temple of King Sahlesh.
 Sahlesh is also known as Rajaji.
 They worship mainly Salhesh Maharaj or Rajaji and his associates.
+In the region of Mithila, several Salhesh temples are built at different places dedicated to the King Salhesh and his associates.
 Within the Danuwar community, Salhesh is regarded as the royal wrestler of Danuwar King Kuleshwar Singh kingdom of Pakariya gadh, located in present day Siraha district of Nepal.